yext/answers-search-ui/README.md

 You can override the render function for EACH item in the result list, as opposed to the entire component.
 // TODO wait wh is this supposed to override the VerticalResults vs AccordionResults????
+// TODO I think they should just go to the custom render section for this???

 ```js
 ANSWERS.addComponent('UniversalResults', {